PrefectHQ/prefect/docs/concepts/results.md

 Benefits of the pickle serializer:

-- Many object types are supported
+- Many object types are supported.
-- Objects can define custom pickle support
+- Objects can define custom pickle support.

 Drawbacks of the pickle serializer:

-- When nested attributes of an object cannot be pickled, it is hard to determine the cause
+- When nested attributes of an object cannot be pickled, it is hard to determine the cause.
-- When deserializing objects, your Python and pickle library versions must match the one used at serialization time
+- When deserializing objects, your Python and pickle library versions must match the one used at serialization time.
-- Serialized objects cannot be easily shared across different programming languages
+- Serialized objects cannot be easily shared across different programming languages.
-- Serialized objects are not human readable
+- Serialized objects are not human readable.

 ### JSON serializer